CardanoTokenIO/danzo-docs/getting-started/tutorial.md

 # Tutorial

-A step-by-step guide to get you started with the Danzo platform.
+Step-by-step guide to using the Danzo platform.

 ## Prerequisites

-Before you begin, make sure you have:
-- A Cardano wallet (Nami, Eternl, or Flint)
+- Cardano wallet
+- Basic DeFi knowledge
-- Some ADA for transaction fees
+- ADA for transaction fees
-- Basic understanding of DeFi concepts

-## Step 1: Connect Your Wallet

-1. Visit the Danzo platform
-2. Click "Connect Wallet"
+## Steps

-3. Select your preferred wallet
+1. Connect your wallet
-4. Approve the connection

-## Step 2: Explore the Platform
+2. Explore the platform

-- Navigate through different sections
-- Familiarize yourself with the interface
-- Check available trading pairs

-## Step 3: Make Your First Trade

-1. Select a trading pair
-2. Choose your position size
-3. Set your parameters
+3. Make your first trade
-4. Confirm the transaction

-## Next Steps

-- Learn about advanced features
-- Explore staking opportunities
-- Join the community